olivierb-PYTHON-IA/OC-PYTHON_IA-P1-Presentation/README.md

 - a presentation of the path and the projects
 - the achievement certificates for all courses done during the path

-The main new topics, technologies and concepts learned and used for each project are the following :
+The main topics, datasets, python librairies, technologies and concepts learned and used for each project are the following :

 Project 2 - SmartCity :
 - Data Analysis - Univariate
 - Dataset : Opendata Paris Trees
-- Python Librairies : Pandas / Numpy / Matplotlib / Seaborn / Word Cloud / Jupyter Notebooks / Anaconda distribution / Virtual Environments
+- Python Librairies : Pandas / Numpy / Matplotlib / Seaborn / Word Cloud
+- Jupyter Notebooks / Anaconda distribution / Virtual Environments

 Project 3 - SantePubliqueFrance :
 - Data Analysis - Multivariate